 In each year, you need to study modules worth a total of 120 credits.
-For example, 4 modules worth 20 credits and 1 module worth 40 credits.
+For example, four modules worth 20 credits and one module worth 40 credits.

 Core modules in this year include:

-- Financial Reporting
+- Financial Reporting - 20 credits

-- Management Accounting
+- Management Accounting - 20 credits

-Options to choose from in this year currently include:
+Optional modules this year currently include:

-- Accounting Packages and Information Systems
+- Accounting Packages and Systems - 20 credits

 Core modules in this year include:

-- Strategic Management Accounting
+- Strategic Management Accounting – 20 credits

-- Advanced Financial Reporting
+- Advanced Financial Reporting – 20 credits

-- Advanced Global Financial Management
+- Advanced Global Financial Management – 20 credits

-- Financial Investment Project
+- Financial Investment Project - 20 credits

-- Independent Study Project
+- Independent Study Project - 20 credits

 We use the best and most current research and professional practice alongside feedback from our students to make sure course content is relevant to your future career or further studies.